What is Advanced Water Purification?

-Advanced Water Purification produces high-quality drinking water using the most advanced treatment processes available.
-Though technologies can vary, many systems use water purification that includes three processes: microfiltration, reverse osmosis, and ultraviolet light/advanced oxidation.
+Advanced Water Purification produces high-quality drinking water using the most advanced, state-of-the-science treatment processes available.
+Though technologies can vary, many systems, including Pure Water Soquel, use a water purification technology that includes three processes: microfiltration, reverse osmosis, and ultraviolet light/advanced oxidation.

 2. Reverse Osmosis

-The water then goes through reverse osmosis where it is forced under high pressure through membranes with holes so small that a water molecule is almost the only substance that can pass through.
-As a result, constituents such as salts, viruses, and most contaminants of emerging concern (e.g. pharmaceuticals, personal care products and pesticides) cannot pass through the membranes and are left behind.
-This is the same process that is used by some bottled water companies, baby food manufacturers and for kidney dialysis.
+The water then goes through a process called reverse osmosis where it is forced under high pressure through membranes with holes so small that a water molecule is almost the only substance that can pass through.
+As a result, things such as salts, viruses, and most pharmaceuticals, personal care products and pesticides cannot pass through the membranes and are left behind.
+This is the same process that is used by some bottled water companies, baby food manufacturers, and for kidney dialysis.

 3. Ultraviolet Light

-Ultraviolet Light (UV) with advanced oxidation is a further safety process where extremely concentrated light, similar to the suns rays, kills any organisms that may remain after reverse osmosis.
-UV combined with hydrogen peroxide (H2O2)), similar to strong bleach, is an effective disinfection/advanced oxidation process that keeps trace organic compounds from reaching drinking water supplies. s.
+Ultraviolet Light (UV) with advanced oxidation is a further safety process where extremely concentrated light, similar to the sun’s rays, kills any organisms that may remain after reverse osmosis.
+UV combined with hydrogen peroxide (H2O2), similar to strong bleach, is an effective disinfection process that keeps trace organic compounds from reaching drinking water supplies. s.